Can You Save Cord Blood When Using a Surrogate?

 Lastly, a family history of cancer or other diseases may not be known, but families who save their baby's cord blood privately understand that these conditions can occur without precedent and without warning.

 Cord blood and tissue collected from your baby may prove life-saving for siblings and other family members, now and in the future.
-There are more than 80 diseases treated now with cord blood stem cells and hundreds more applications are in clinical trials.
+There are more than 80 diseases treated now with cord blood stem cells and thousands more applications are in clinical trials.

 With more lenient compatibility, viability, availability, and lower risk of GVHD than other sources, cord blood is the best source for family members who have an urgent, life-threatening genetic disorder, need a transplant quickly, or have an uncommon tissue type because of their racial or ethnic heritage.
 And the more children you bank for, the better the probability of finding a match in your own family.